forus-labs/forui/.github/deployment_preview_template.md

 |:------------------------------|:------------|
 | Preview URL                   | {{ .url }}  |

-You're seeing this because you've updated the documentation/samples in you pull request.
+You're seeing this because the docs/samples was updated in this PR.